de-engineer/de-engineer.github.io/_posts/2022-01-26-Understanding-Virtual-Memory-Paging-and-other-memory-related-concepts.md

 #### What does committing memory actually means?
 In the table of types and definitions, I have described `MEM_COMMIT` (which is used to commit virtual memory) terribly, so let me explain what committing memory actually means in a better way.
-When you commit a region of memory using `VirtualAlloc`, due to the use of demand paging, the VMM doesn't actually allocate the memory region, neither on the physical disk nor in the Virtual Memory, but, when you try to access that memory address returned by the `VirtualAlloc` function, it causes a [page fault](https://www.geeksforgeeks.org/page-fault-handling-in-operating-system/) which causes a series of events and eventually the system allocates that memory region and serves it to you.
-So, until there's an access request to the memory, it's not allocated, there's just a guarantee by the VMM that there exists some memory and you can use them whenever you want.
+When you commit a region of memory using `VirtualAlloc`, due to the use of demand paging, the memory manager doesn't actually allocate the memory region, neither on the physical disk nor in the Virtual Memory, but, when you try to access that memory address returned by the `VirtualAlloc` function, it causes a [page fault](https://www.geeksforgeeks.org/page-fault-handling-in-operating-system/) which causes a series of events and eventually the system allocates that memory region and serves it to you.
+So, until there's an access request to the memory, it's not allocated, there's just a guarantee by the memory manager that there exists some memory and you can use them whenever you want.

 The types which are used rarely can be found [here](https://docs.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc#arguments).